-2.3 ADM-AEOLUS
+2.2 ADM-AEOLUS

 The Atmospheric Dynamics Mission ADM-Aeolus will demonstrate the possibility of providing observations of winds at altitudes between the surface and about 30 km.
 This will help to correct a major deficiency in the current (meteorological) operational observing network.
 The data will be assimilated into Numerical Weather Prediction models.
 The mission will also provide data needed to address some of the key concerns of the World Climate Research Programme i.e. quantification of climate variability, validation and improvement of climate models and process studies relevant to climate change.
 The data will help as well to accomplish some of the objectives of the Global Climate Observing System, by contributing directly to the study of the Earth's global energy budget by measuring wind fields globally in cloud free air.
-It will further provide information for the study of the global circulation andmore general transport properties of the troposphere and lower stratosphere.
-ADM-Aeolus will also deliver profiles of backscatter and extinction coefficients, which will allow to retrieve cloud and aerosol information.
+It will further provide information for the study of the global circulation andmore general transport properties of backscatter and extinction coefficients, which will allow to retrieve cloud and aerosol information.